 Turing was a British mathematician and computer scientist.
-His work on deciphering German codes during the World War II, such as enigma, saved millions of lives.
+His work on deciphering German codes during World War II, such as enigma, saved millions of lives.
 He is often referred to as the father of modern computing.

 Alan Mathison Turing was a British computer scientist and mathematician.
 Turing is generally accepted as the father of modern computing.
 Turing was born in London, UK on June 23, 1912.
 Turing completed an undergraduate degree in Mathematics at King’s College, University of Cambridge.
 Turing’s paper, ‘On Computable Numbers with an application to the Entscheidungsproblem’, laid out the foundations for modern computing.
 The ideas of this paper laid the way for a universal Turing machine, a theoretical idealized early computer which could be used for mathematical calculations.